A patient’s medical history consists of the following components:

 - Patient questionnaires on family medical history, general health and demographics, fertility, pelvic pain symptoms (bowel, bladder, sexual, and cyclical/menstrual), diet and lifestyle, and current and previous treatments for endometriosis, pain management, fertility and other health conditions

 The patient narrative and questionnaires can be filled out at home and sent to us by mail and the medical records requested and submitted prior to setting up an in-office or phone consult.
-This way Dr. Cook has time to sit down and carefully review all the information in order to form his expert medical opinion.
+This way Vital health has time to sit down and carefully review all the information in order to form our expert medical opinion.

 For those patients who have not previously undergone diagnostic laparoscopy, special attention will be paid to the history and nature of their symptoms as well as any findings from previous tests and examinations.
 The question is not only whether signs and symptoms are suggestive of endometriosis (and/or other conditions) but also whether your medical history raises further potential areas for improvement and which treatment options and lifestyle changes might be explored to improve your overall health.